Terri Hall

-Terri Hall (January 25, 1953 – June 5, 2007) was an American erotic actress in adult films from 1974 to 1984, during the Golden Age of Porn (1969–1984).
+Terri Hall (born Terri Marie Hall; January 25, 1953 – June 5, 2007) was an American erotic actress in adult films from 1974 to 1984, during the Golden Age of Porn (1969–1984).
 Notable films include: Alice In Wonderland (1976), The Opening of Misty Beethoven (1975), The Story of Joanna (1975), Through the Looking Glass (1976) and The World of Henry Paris (1981).
 Hall worked with several notable adult film directors, including Gerard Damiano, Radley Metzger (aka "Henry Paris") and Bill Osco.
 She was a former ballet dancer and, as well, served as a model for photographers, such as Robert Mapplethorpe, and artists, such as Sir Alex Schloss and Gloria Schloss.
 Hall was featured in several US magazines, including Playboy and Sir!.
 Her work as a model has been displayed at the Whitney Museum of American Art.

 Early life

 Terri Hall was born in 1953 to a father of Swedish and a mother of Italian heritages.
 Along with a sister and two brothers, Hall grew up in Elmira, New York.
 Her father was an attorney.
 Hall began dancing lessons at the age of 5.
 After high school, she went to New York City and began training at the Harkness Ballet.
 As a trained ballerina, Hall danced with the American Ballet Theatre, Monte Carlo City Ballet and the Stuttgart Ballet Company.